codenart/codenart.github.io/_posts/2-css/2017-08-24-css-1-getting-started.md

 ![a webpage's look with css help](/images/html/4/atree.jpg)
 > Background image - credit to [Psyperl](https://www.freecodecamp.org/psyperl "ext")

 Oh.
-I'm not saying that the second screenshot looks nicer than the first one.
-Cause I don't have good sense of using colors and design stuff.
+I'm not saying that the second screenshot looks nicer than the first one; Cause I don't have good sense of using colors and design stuff.
 But I assure you that CSS can help you to make your webpages look nicer and more lively than white documents. :D